Kumar-Saurabh-Tiwari/task-manager-client/README.md

 # Task Manager App

-This is a **Task Manager App** built with [Next.js](https://nextjs.org).
-It allows users to create, manage, and track tasks with features like priority levels, statuses, and due dates.
-The app is designed to be user-friendly and efficient for task management.
+This is a **Progressive Web App (PWA)** built with [Next.js](https://nextjs.org) for managing tasks efficiently.
+It allows users to create, update, and track tasks with features like priority levels, statuses, and due dates.
+The app leverages **Service Workers** for offline support and background push notifications, making it highly responsive and mobile-friendly.

 ---